decentralized-identity/keri/docs/Glossary.md

 `SAI`, This is a self certfifying identifier (`SCI`) that has been attached to a certain context or infrastructure at the time of its inception.
 The inception configuration together with public key and it's `derivation`, forms a digest (hash) plus it's own `derivation code` that constitutes the Prefix of a self-addressing ID.

 <img src="../images/sai_sci.png" alt="Self Adressing, self certifying Identifier" border="0" width="800">

+The binding in a Self-Addressing Identifier between inception data and private key can be created by replacing the public key in the identifier prefix with a content digest (hash) of the inception statement (that includes the public key).
+So it's a further step of commitment to identifier information and also another level of hiding information at face vlaue by one-way encryption beyond the inception statement.
+However all the information is end-verifiable.

 #### Self Certifying Identifier
 In brief: A self-certifying identifier cryptographically binds an identifier to a key-pair.\